oVirt/ovirt-site/source/develop/release-management/features/network/allowExplicitDnsConfiguration.html.md

 as usual to reapply DNS configuration stored in NetworkAttachment, or update DNS configuration to get rid of this warning.

+Based on IP configuration and whether DNS is specified in engine, there are four usecases:

+* DHCP is not enabled in IP configuration and DNS is unset.
+In that case DNS configuration won't be sent in SetupNetworks verb, and existing DNS settings on host will be preserved.

+* DHCP is not enabled in IP configuration and DNS is set.
+In that case DNS configuration will be sent in SetupNetworks verb, and existing DNS settings on host will be overwritten.

+* DHCP is enabled in IP configuration and DNS is unset.
+In that case DNS configuration won't be sent in SetupNetworks verb, and existing DNS settings on host will be overwritten by DHCP provided settings, if those are available.

+* DHCP is enabled in IP configuration and DNS is set.
+In that case DNS configuration will be sent in SetupNetworks verb, and existing DNS settings on host will be overwritten by DNS settings, specified in engine.

 ### DB
 Database needs to be updated so it can accommodate DNS configuration.
 Two places will be altered: